FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

       encoding: there's not much you can do about it as a user.
 They are usually also not to blame for a slow proof---they fire a lot when other terms are instantiated too much.
-You should try to identify other quantifiers in your code or libraries that first a lot and try to understand the root cause of that.
+You should try to identify other quantifiers in your code or libraries that fire a lot and try to understand the root cause of that.

 Z3 Axiom Profiler